Half the work of being a lawyer is figuring out how to compassionately and delicately let clients know…we are lawyers, not therapists.

 Emotional Issues Use Up Time, And Time Is Money

 Most attorneys charge for the time they spend working on your case, at so many dollars per hour.
 If that is how your lawyer charges, you should be aware that long phone conversations (or long emails) talking about emotions and frustrations can make your bill add up quickly.
 Your lawyer will listen, respond, and charge you for every minute of time that it takes.

-At Leigh Law we don’t charge by the hour (or minute!) except in special circumstances.
-Our agreement with you for our flat fee services is based on “reasonable” communication between you and our lawyers and staff.
+At Lion Legal we don’t charge by the hour (or minute!) except in special circumstances.
+Our agreement with you for our services is based on “reasonable” communication between you and our lawyers and staff.
 We will communicate fully with you to be sure you understand what is happening and what is likely to happen.
-But if a client insists on excessive communication, even after discussions regarding legal advice vs. emotional advice, then the law firm reserves the right to switch billing to a traditional hourly retainer model.
+But if a client insists on excessive communication, even after discussions regarding legal advice vs. emotional advice, then the law firm charges an excessive communication fee.

 Just The Facts, Ma’am

 Your lawyer needs to know your facts.
 You’ve lived the case so it’s easy for you to remember.
 The best way to use your lawyer’s time is to have a written statement of the facts related to the case your lawyer is handling for you.